Thank you for reading our post, please rate this article at the end.

 Hitches of the two-way pivot head type have only two movements: forward and back.
 They can’t sway from side to side, limiting them to specific road conditions.

-If you own a recreational vehicle and travel far and wide, encountering rough roads and road curves, you better move on to the next type because this will not do the job for you.
+If you own a recreational vehicle and travel extensively, encountering rough roads and sharp curves, you’d be better off moving on to the next type, as this one may not be suitable for your needs.

 Unless you want to be cheap and deal with the resistance, that will surely give you headaches.
 I hope I sound discouraging enough.